Picture Gallery

 Photo

 A closer look at the cylinders.
-Most are wrapped for protection but the cylinder on the left is not, and shows etching for one colour of a Woman’s Own cover.
+Most are wrapped for protection, but the unwrapped cylinder on the left shows etching for one colour of a Woman's Own cover.
 (Courtesy of Digby Wakeman)

 Photo